|

 What to Expect in Your ConsultationDuring your initial appointment at my Illovo practice or via online consult, we’ll take a detailed look at:

+The Bottom LineWorking with a dietitian is one of the most empowering steps you can take for your health.
+With over 18 years of experience and advanced training in functional nutrition and nutrigenomics, I’m here to help you cut through the confusion, understand your body, and feel your best — for good.
 In the heart of Johannesburg lies Sandton, a bustling urban hub known not just for its skyscrapers and business centers, but also for its diverse and vibrant culinary scene.
 As a dietitian with a penchant for good food, I've embarked on a delicious journey to uncover Sandton's gastronomic gems that offer both taste and nutrition.
 Let's dive into some of the city's standout restaurants and their intriguing menu options:

 The Link Between Diet and Health: A Deep Dive into Johannesburg, South Africa